rochacbruno/impedimenta/c/CIS-4230/prog2/README.markdown

 The output empirically demonstrates that the maximum resolution of a timer from `Timer.h` is one millisecond.

+Note: When the above output was obtained, the program did not yet perform any significant MPI-related actions, such as broadcasting or gathering data.
+It is essentially the same as the vanilla serial program, despite a contrary appearance.

 Question 2
 ----------
 Parallelize Barnes-Hut using MPI as described above and measure how long each